GSmithApps/hindent/README.md

-Hindent is a new programming language, and I think you might like it.
+Hindent is a new programming language.

-Now that I have your attention,
-Hindent is really just a syntax wrapper around lisps.
-It simply allows you to use hanging indents as a way to nest parenthesis.
-For example, here is some Hindent code... it's nice and pretty
+For example, here
+is some Hindent code... it's nice and pretty

 ```